takikawa/slideshow-text-style/README.md

 This library provides a macro that allows convenient formatting of text in Slideshow presentations without manually constructing text picts.

-Docs and more polish forthcoming.
-Currently in pre-alpha state.
-See `example.rkt` for usage for now.
+See `example.rkt` for a usage example.

 ---